neomatrix369/meterian-scanner-docker/Developers.md

    push-docker-image-to-hub.sh

    removeUnusedContainersAndImages.sh

 runInDockerContainer.sh
+version.txt
 ```

 ## Initial setup (one-off)

-Ensure a test Meterian API token has been created and stored in the environment variable called `METERIAN_API_TOKEN`.

-Also to be able to upload the build docker image to Docker Hub, `DOCKER_USER_NAME` and `DOCKER_PASSWORD` must be setup as well with the valid data for the Docker Hub user `meterianbot`.
+Ensure to be able to upload the build docker image to Docker Hub, `DOCKER_USER_NAME` and `DOCKER_PASSWORD` must be setup as well with the valid data for the Docker Hub user `meterianbot`.

 This applies to the following environments:

-- local machine
+- local environment
 - CircleCI or any other CI/CD environment

+Refer to the [push-docker-image-to-hub.sh](./build/push-docker-image-to-hub.sh) script to see further details.

 ## Workflow

-Basically we take an existing Java + Maven based container and package the Meterian Client Jar into it and make it possible for the end-user to point the container to a project in a workspace and run the scanner on the project.
+We take an existing Java + Maven based image and package the Meterian Client Jar into it.
+The built image when run can be pointed to a project in a workspace, in order to run the scanner on it.

 In order, to keep the Docker image up-to-date we need to ensure that with every change to the docker scripts (in this repo/project) and the Meterian Client, we are updating the docker image on Docker Hub.

+Manual and automatic mechanisms have been provided for this purpose.

 ## Building the docker image